4 Northeast Kingdom Outdoor Activities to Enjoy this Summer

-When it comes to spending time outdoors, Vermont’s Northeast Kingdom has everything you could ask for in terms of natural beauty and recreation.
+When it comes to Northeast Kingdom outdoor activities, Vermont’s most rural region has everything you could ask for.
 It’s easy to spend your days in this remote corner of Vermont biking, paddling, fishing, or hiking.
-This rural region of Vermont is home to more than 37,500 acres of public lakes and ponds, 3,540 miles of rivers, and arguably the best mountain biking in the country.
+This area of Vermont is home to more than 37,500 acres of public lakes and ponds, 3,540 miles of rivers, and arguably the best mountain biking in the country.

-Here are four ways to enjoy the outdoors in the Northeast Kingdom:
+Here are four ways to enjoy Northeast Kingdom outdoor activities:

 Bike Kingdom Trails